jmp75/govhack2013/README.md

 Further work, ideas post GovHack
 ---------------

-* Unleash new ways for the masses to make their own judgment on real/effective tax policies?
+* Unleash new ways for the masses to make their own judgment on real/effective tax rates?
 Who knows.
 * Demo at the useR2013 conference!